“With all this down time, I don't know what to do with myself!”

 with (something), (clause)

-This is hard to explain!
-But when you want to tell the context or the reason for a comment, you explain it with the word "with".
+When you want to tell the context or the reason for a comment, you explain it with the word "with".
 For example:

 With all the rain we've been having, I bet we'll get some great strawberries this year.